Dear Former Students with Exceptional Needs,

 It has been a while since I was your teacher, but there has been something weighing heavy on me that I wanted to tell you, and it’s that I am sorry.
 When I was your teacher, there were many things about you I didn’t understand.

 When you kept getting out of your seat during a test, and I took away your recess, I didn’t realize what that did to you.
 I didn’t understand that your little body needed to move and that it actually helped you learn.
 I took away something that you NEEDED to be successful.

 I didn’t understand that a side effect of your medication meant you weren’t hungry at lunchtime, but by the afternoon, you were starving.
 No wonder you had difficulty concentrating.
 I wish I would have let you have an afternoon snack.

 When you didn’t turn in your homework, and you got a zero, no wonder you just gave up.
 I didn’t realize that by the time you got home, you had forgotten the directions.
 I should have written them down for you or emailed the directions to your parents.
 I wish my expectations for you fit what would have helped you be successful.

 I didn’t understand that when I talked to you, and you wouldn’t look at me, you were still listening.
 I thought you would miss something important if you were staring down at your desk.
 I didn’t realize that for you, sometimes making eye contact was distracting.

-I am so sorry.
-I didn’t understand that when I told you to try harder that you were already trying as hard as you could.
-I saw the frustration on your face.
-I wish I would have understood.
-Please forgive me.
+When I told you to try harder, I didn’t know you were already trying as hard as you could.
+I saw the frustration on your face, and I should have recognized it.

 I can’t go back and fix my mistakes as your teacher, but I can make you a promise.
-Going forward I will work my hardest to see that children like you get what they need to be successful.
-I will try to help other people see that children will do well when they can.
-It is up to us as adults to set you up for success in the unique way that you need.
+From now on, I will work my hardest to see that children like you get what they need to be successful.
+I will educate others that children with exceptional needs will do well when they can, and when they can’t, it is up to us as adults to set them up for success in the unique ways they need.

 Your Former Teacher